raspberrypilearning/testing-vision/en/step_1.md

 title: What you will learn
 ---

-+ Two or three learning objectives
++ What machine learning is
-+ ...should go here
++ What a 'model' is, in the context of machine learning
++ How the limitations of machine learning might impact your project

 --- /collapse ---